 The 14 Coolest Things Invented by Kids

 If you love to bounce, you can thank George Nissen.
 At age 16, he invented the trampoline after watching trapeze artists drop into the safety nets beneath them.
 He thought it would be cooler if they could bounce out of the net instead.
-The trampoline is nearly 90 years old; it was invented way back in 1930.
+The trampoline turns 90 years old this year; it was invented way back in 1930.
 Find out the most famous invention from your state.

 A lack of paper towels helped inspire Abbey Fleck to create a new way to make crispy bacon fast.
 When her family didn’t have paper towels to soak up the excess grease from microwave cooked bacon one Saturday morning in 1993, the eight-year-old decided to figure out a better way to cook bacon.
 After a little trial and error, she came up with the Makin Bacon, a microwave-safe stand that allows you to drape bacon over it as you cook.
 The bacon is able to crisp up while the bacon fat pools in a bowl underneath it.
 Her brilliant idea helped make her a millionaire as a teenager.

-Before a 15-year-old Louis Braille invented the raised series of dots that make up the Braille alphabet in 1824, visually impaired people read by feeling their way over raised letters—a slow and laborious process.
+Before 1824, when 15-year-old Louis Braille invented the raised series of dots that make up the Braille alphabet, visually impaired people read by feeling their way over raised letters—a slow and laborious process.
 After he was blinded by an eye injury at age three, Braille translated a type of communication used by the French military into an alphabet that could be easily read by the blind.
+Read about some more ordinary people who changed history.

 Arina P Habich/Shutterstock